voytekresearch/BandRatios/notebooks/README.md

 # Notebooks

+Welcome to the band ratios project notebooks!

-This set of notebooks steps through the project, and creates all the figures that are in the paper.
+This set of notebooks step through the project, including introducing band ratios and spectral measures, and stepping through the simulations and data analyses across this project that explore how band ratio measures relate to spectral features.
+All figures that are included in the paper are generated or displayed through these notebooks.

+### 0-Literature Search

+This notebook does an automated literature search of band ratio terms and associations, to map out how band ratio measures are used in the literature.

-### 0-BandRatios-Introduction
+### 1-BandRatios-Introduction

 This notebook introduces band ratios and how to calculate them, as well as introducing the FOOOF model.

-### 1-Literature Search

-This notebook does an automated literature search of band ratio terms and associations, to map out how band ratio measures are used in the literature.

 ### 2-BandRatios-Conflation